 “Let’s Go!”
 Teach Walking On A Loose Leash

 This is step 1, no matter what behaviour problem you may have.
 Increase exercise in general, and also just prior to training sessions to ensure the dog isn’t climbing the walls when we want to work on a skill that requires self control.
 Balance physical exercise with mental stimulation.
 Teach something new, go somewhere new, make a treasure hunt; train them!
 Tricks aren’t just a great way to give your dog the one-on-one attention they deserve, it is time well spent; 10 minutes is equal to 30 minutes of physical exercise when your goal is to create a calm, biddable dog.
 Try playing fetch or working on a fun trick before trying the exercises below.

 Step 2: Practice Walking

-- Walk around the house or yard and say “Yes!” when you notice your dog is in the perfect ‘heel’ position
+- Walk around the house or yard and say “Yes!” when your dog happens to look at you, in the eye.

 - Pair “Yes!” with a treat, delivered right next to your leg

 Practice giving the treat as you walk, with your fingers glued to your leg, at your dog’s shoulder height.
 Even if you dog jumps up or forges ahead between your perfectly timed ‘yes’ and when they came to that perfect heel position to eat the treat, you will still be rewarding the eye contact and 4 paws on the floor that occurred at the moment you said ‘yes,’ so make sure your timing is good and make sure your treat delivery is in the right place.
 If you dog is on your left side, you should use your left hand to deliver the treat.